SoftUni-Internal/interactive-content/EN/06-Exam-Preparation/00-Problem-01.md

+# Problem 1: Array Modifier

 [slide]
-# Problem 1: Array Modifier
-## Description
+# Description
-You are given an array with integers.
+You are given an array of integers.

-Write a program to modify the elements after receive the commands `swap`, `multiply` or `decrease`.
+Write a program to modify the array, the possible alterations are: `swap`, `multiply` or `decrease`.

-* `swap {index1} {index2}`: take two elements and swap their places.
+* `swap {index1} {index2}`: take the two elements and swap their places.

-* `multiply {index1} {index2}`: take element at the 1st index and multiply it with element at 2nd index.
+* `multiply {index1} {index2}`: take the number from the first specified index and multiply it by the number at the second one.

-Save the product at the 1st index.
+Save the product of the two at the index, where the first number was.

-* `decrease`: decreases all elements in the array with 1.
+* `decrease`: decreases all elements in the array by 1.

 ## Input
-On the first input line you will be given the initial array values separated by a single space.
+On the first input line you will be given the initial array values, separated by a single space.

-On the next lines you will receive commands until you receive the command `end`.
+On the next lines you will be getting commands until you receive the command end.

-The commands are as follow:
+The commands could be

 * `swap {index1} {index2}`